kailash-manasarovar/statement/docs/timeline/2024/april.md

 - His workshop is quite far away in the industrial polygon.
 - I don't want to leave my car with someone I don't know, and I don't know how I will travel there and back.
 - Pedro, excited, tells me not to worry he will take me there and back himself, in his car.
-- My body says it's a set up, maybe to get me alone with Pedro.
+- My body screams at me that it's a set up, maybe to get me alone with Pedro.
 Pedro is [a bit pervy](../2023/september.md#pedro-ogles-a-tourist), you see.
-- I say no and walk away.
+- I immediately say no and walk away.
 - Pedro looks ashamed.
 - After this, the leaks stops and/or is intermittent.
 - In June when I'm in the UK, I take the car to Kwik Fit in London N12 to have a look.
 - They fix a broken motor in the window washer function of my car and tell me there's no leak at all.
 - I believe Pedro, or others known to him, were able to access my car engine and cause what looked like a leak, but wasn't.
 - I wondered if, by the same methods, criminals added something that could come through the air vents, or something I could touch on the door handles, wheel, or gearstick maybe.
+- Could this be what caused [overwhelming sexual arousal on Hanuman Jayanti in 2023](../2023/april.md#hanuman-jayanti)?
 - I eventually told Pedro that I had been filmed sexually and I would pay 500 euros for any recordings.
 - He was fired very soon after that and replaced by an unusually surly man.
 - Pedro [sends me a text at Christmas](december.md#pedro-sends-a-christmas-greeting).